nahi/httpclient/README.txt

   Features;
   * methods like GET/HEAD/POST/* via HTTP/1.1.
-  * HTTPS(SSL), Cookies, proxy, authentication, etc.
+  * HTTPS(SSL), Cookies, proxy, authentication(Digest, NTLM, Basic), etc.
   * asynchronous HTTP request

   * by contrast with net/http in standard distribution;
     * Cookies support
     * MT-safe
     * streaming POST
-    * DigestAuth
+    * Digest auth
+    * NTLM auth for WWW-Authenticate
     * extensible with filter interface
-    * you don't have to care HTTP/1.1 persistent connection (httpclient cares
-    * instead of you).
+    * you don't have to care HTTP/1.1 persistent connection (httpclient cares instead of you).

   * Not supported now
     * Cache
-    * Rather advanced HTTP/1.1 usage such as Range, deflate, etc. (of course
+    * Rather advanced HTTP/1.1 usage such as Range, deflate, etc.
-    * you can set it in header by yourself
+      (of course you can set it in header by yourself

 - Install